The 1937 Palais de Chaillot, also named Trocadero, crowns the Chaillot hill facing the Eiffel Tower in Paris.

 The Palais de Chaillot and Paris Modern Art Museum are the main legacies of Paris 1937 exhibition.

-In 1946, Palais de Chaillot became the first UN headquarters and remained so until 1951.
-As a consequence, the Universal Declaration of Human Rights was adopted in Palais de Chaillot by the UN General Assembly on December 10th 1948.
+Palais de Chaillot became the first UN headquarters in 1946.
+It remained so until 1951.
+The Universal Declaration of Human Rights was adopted in Palais de Chaillot by the UN General Assembly on December 10th 1948.

-Eleanor Roosevelt, widow of American President Franklin D. Roosevelt, chaired the declaration drafting committee.
-With her were Rene Cassin of France, who composed the first draft, the Committee Rapporteur Charles Malik of Lebanon, Vice-Chairman Peng Chung Chang of China, and John Humphrey of Canada.
+Eleanor Roosevelt, widow of American President Roosevelt, chaired the declaration drafting committee.
+With her were Rene Cassin of France, who composed the first draft, the Rapporteur Charles Malik of Lebanon, Vice-Chairman Peng Chung Chang of China, John Humphrey of Canada.

 Palais de Chaillot